Maintaining Status During 24-Month STEM Extension

 - Updates must be reported within 10 days of the start of your STEM OPT work authorization and within 10 days of any subsequent change.

-- While on STEM Extension, you must validate your employment every 6 months by submitting STEM OPT reporting form, select “Validation Report” in Section C and include your current employment information.
-Student should report validation up to 15 days before due date and up to 31 days after due date.
+- While on STEM Extension, you must validate your employment every 6 months by submitting STEM OPT reporting form.
+Select “Validation Report” in Section C and include your current employment information and current residential address.
+Student should report validation within 10 days of due date.

 - Students are required to update Form I-983, Training Plan for STEM OPT Students, 12 months from their STEM EAD start date and include a progress report on accomplishments and skills or knowledge obtained.
 Employers must sign the 12 month evaluation as well.